Tech Giants Join Corporate Reckoning Over Political Spending

 Indeed, right now — the start of the year right after an election is concluded — is when many companies conduct this kind of review of political spending anyway.

-Similarly, Hallmark has asked Sens.
-Josh Hawley and Roger Marshall to return $7,000 and $5,000 in employee donations from the last two years, according to The Kansas City Star.
+Similarly, Kansas City, Mo.-based Hallmark has asked Sens.
+Josh Hawley of Missouri and Roger Marshall of Kansas to return $7,000 and $5,000, respectively, in employee donations from the last two years, according to The Kansas City Star.

-"The question is — does this have staying power or or is it going to be a move of the moment?"
+"The question is — does this have staying power, or is it going to be a move of the moment?"
 Freed said.
-"What do they do in six months?
-What are they doing a year?
+"What do they do in six months? ...
 Is this a real epiphany moment in terms of a change in how companies approach their political spending?"

-Online merchant platform Shopify shut down two stores affiliated with the Trump Organization and President Trump's campaign.
-The PGA of America board of directors has voted to pull next year's PGA Championship from Trump's golf club in New Jersey.
+Online merchant platform Shopify shut down two stores affiliated with the Trump Organization and Trump's campaign.
+The PGA of America's board of directors has voted to pull next year's PGA Championship from Trump's golf course in New Jersey.

-Editor's Note: Comcast, Facebook, Google, Microsoft, Goldman Sachs and JPMorgan Chase are all among NPR's financial supporters.

 NPR's Shannon Bond contributed to this report.

-Note: Editor's note: Comcast, Facebook, Google, Microsoft, Goldman Sachs and JPMorgan Chase are among NPR's financial supporters.